exKAZUu/mutant-examples/README.md

 # mutant-examples

-This repo has examples for ["Mutantion Testing with Mutant"](http://solnic.eu/2013/01/23/mutation-testing-with-mutant.html) blog post.
+This repo has examples for ["Mutation Testing with Mutant"](http://solnic.eu/2013/01/23/mutation-testing-with-mutant.html) blog post.

 There are two branches: